Filled with wine, olive oil & great flavors of Chianti Classico

 on the Strada del Vino e dell’Olio di Chianti Classico

-Greve in Chianti, probably the most famous town in Chianti and probably the least characteristic.
-It centers around a lovely triangular shaped square, where you can find several weekly markets featuring a wide selection of local and organic products.
+probably the most famous town in Chianti and probably the most visited due to its proximity to Florence.
+It centers around a lovely triangular shaped square, where you can find several weekly markets and events featuring a wide selection of local and organic products.

 Read here to learn more about Greve in Chianti

 the headquarters for the original League of Chianti in the 1300’s.
 Plenty of parking and a characteristic town center, you will want to plan on a short visit, maybe a gelato and time to take lots of photos of the surrounding vineyards.

 Read here to learn more about Radda in Chianti

 has several distinguishing elements, namely the castle, the adjoining archaeological museum and the tunnel walkways that surround the town.
 If you have some extra time, visit the nearby Etruscan tombs.

 Read here to learn more about Castellina in Chianti

 very small, but definitely a quaint setting.
 A stop in Gaiole should include a meal or a visit at the cafè in the main square and you could also consider incorporating the surrounding countryside which is definitely more hilly than the other parts of Chianti

 Read here to learn more about Gaiole in Chianti